superRaytin/image-clipper/README.md

 `clipper.loadImageFromUrl` will eventually using this method to crop image.

-- **image:** anything ctx.drawImage() accepts, usually HTMLImageElement, HTMLCanvasElement or HTMLVideoElement.
+- **image:** anything ctx.drawImage() accepts, usually HTMLImageElement, HTMLCanvasElement, HTMLVideoElement or [ImageBitmap](https://developer.mozilla.org/en-US/docs/Web/API/ImageBitmap).
 Keep in mind that [origin policies](https://en.wikipedia.org/wiki/Same-origin_policy) apply to the image source, and you may not use cross-domain images without [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 Here is an example: